Shripad13/Ansible/README.md

 # IMP Points
 One play should not have same name of two tasks
+If you attempt to use a variable that is not decalred then particular task accessing the variable will fail.

 # Ansible Push Vs Pull
 Push - Use when Infra is Static